 Starting with our next lab at 10 a.m.
 PT on Friday, Sept.
 19, 2022, alumni and asynchronous students are invited.
 Check your inbox for your Zoom link to enter the video call.

-According to OU’s Academic Coordinator Elizabeth, the labs are an opportunity for students to have their cultivation issues addressed in real-time.
+According to OU’s former Academic Coordinator Elizabeth Bowen, the labs are an opportunity for students to have their cultivation issues addressed in real-time.

-“Ask the Jeffs anything garden-related,” Elizabeth says.
+“Ask the Jeffs anything garden-related,” she says.
 “It’s a chance to build community, meet like-minded people, lurk and listen or join in and ask questions.”

 During one recent Hort Lab, Jeff Jones tended to his plants on camera, going through the cloning process during the chat.